Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 • Could the issue affect financing or insurance?

-• Could the buyer cancel if not addressed?
+• Could the buyer terminate if it is not addressed?

-• Is a repair, credit, or price adjustment better?
+• Is a repair, credit, or price adjustment the better option?

 • What is the seller’s timeline?